Skip to content

 In this example:

-- The grid row size is dynamically set using the --thumbs-size
+• The grid row size is dynamically set using the --thumbs-size CSS variable.

-This approach allows you to bridge server-side logic with your CSS, enabling more flexible and dynamic layouts that TailwindCSS alone can’t fully handle.
+This approach allows you to bridge server-side logic and CSS.
+It enables flexible and dynamic layouts that TailwindCSS alone can’t handle.